PALS

 What is it?

 PALS is a group for parents of children /Young People with a diagnosis of a Learning Disability.
-It consists of 5 weekly sessions, each 2 hours in length.
-The group is run by Psychology and The Children and Young People’s Learning Disability Nursing team.
-The group is for parents who would like a greater understanding of what it means for their child to have a Learning Disability.
+It consists of 6 weekly sessions, each 2 hours in length.
+The group is run by the Children and Young People’s Learning Disability Team.
+The group is for parents/carers who would like a greater understanding of what it means for their child to have a Learning Disability.

-Groups are organised around the age of the child, with parents of younger /older children grouped together.
-This allows discussion regarding different stages of development and provides an opportunity to connect with other parents who also have a child with a learning disability.
+The group enables opportunities to discuss different stages of development and provides an opportunity to connect with other parents/carers who also have a child with a learning disability.

-The group covers things that may help to improve your child’s everyday life including understanding communication, behaviour and anxiety.
-Support strategies are discussed to help your child.
+The group covers things that may help to improve your child’s everyday life covering topics such as communication, sensory needs, health and behaviour.
+Support strategies are discussed throughout to help your child.

 What does each session involve?